American Pit Bull Terrier Puppies for Sale

 With this in mind, we can reasonably state that APBT came from English and Irish stock brought by immigrants who came to America with their Bull Terrier mixes.
 However, while this breed was being created, the question of which dog was the true "culprit" is still a great mystery.
 The first theory suggests that the Bulldog was crossed with a White Terrier, which no longer exists today, in what we now know as the APBT.
 As we discussed earlier, there is a great dispute over the name the AKC registry has for this particular breed.
 So, since the American Staffordshire Terrier is theoretically an APBT, it is justified to discuss their idea of its lineage.
 With this in mind, the AKC has a different idea of what dogs came together to create this breed.

 For the Staffordshire Terrier, it is reported that the Black-and-Tan Terrier or the White English Terrier were bred with the Bulldog to create this breed.
-However, another theory is that the Fox Terrier of the early 1800s was responsible due to their agility and spirit, mixed with the bravery and sheer tenacity that the Bulldog imbued.
-As a result, around 1870, when they came to America they were called Pit Dog, Pit Bull Terrier, later American Bull Terrier, and still later, Yankee Terrier.
+However, another theory is that the Fox Terrier of the early 1800s was responsible due to its agility and spirit, mixed with the bravery and sheer tenacity that the Bulldog imbued.
+As a result, around 1870, when they first came to America these dogs were called Pit Dog, Pit Bull Terrier, later American Bull Terrier, and still later, Yankee Terrier.
 Here lies much of the reason why it is so difficult to truly find an accurate account of exactly what animals were used to create the modern APBT.
-Moreover, registering the APBT animal became an issue that when on for many years.
+Moreover, registering the APBT animal continued as a contentious issue for many years.
 The AKC stud book accepted the name Staffordshire Terrier in 1936.
 However, in 1972 the name was changed to the American Staffordshire Terrier to distinguish between the Staffordshire Bull and the Terrier of England.

-When the UKC was created in 1898, by Chauncy Bennet, the main purpose was to register Pit Bulls.
+When the UKC was created by Chauncy Bennet in 1898, its main purpose was to register Pit Bulls.
 The APBT, was registered as an American Bull Terrier at first, but Pit Bull enthusiasts became outraged and the name was subsequently put back in place.
 Presently, the American Staffordshire Terrier has developed into a breed that is quite different from the APBT which only adds to the confusion of how these dogs really originated.
-Although we have covered a lot of information about the possibilities of this breed, and tried to provide some of the best examples taken from research, there are facts about today’s APBT that are quite reliable.
+Although we have covered a lot of information about the possibilities of this breed, and tried to provide some of the best examples taken from research, there are clear facts about today’s APBT that are quite reliable.

-The pit bull has a history of fighting, but nowhere is it mentioned that these dogs were trained to be aggressive towards humans.
-Quite to the contrary, this breed of animal works well as guard dogs, hunters, herders, and is a great friend to many dog lovers.
+The pit bull has a history of fighting, but nowhere is it mentioned that these dogs were trained to be aggressive toward humans.
+Quite to the contrary, these dogs function well as working dogs, guard dogs, and hunters, and are great friends to many dog lovers.
 The American Temperament Testing Society has given a pass percentage of 84.3% for American Pit Bull Terriers.
 Characteristics of the APBT include confidence, strength, enthusiasm, and kindness to children.

 By the same token, an owner must fully realize the amount of training that a breed of this caliber needs.
-The result of not training an APBT can lead to aggression and it must be remembered that this is a working-class dog which means it needs an activity such as sport or obedience training.
-They do have a high prey drive and some aggressive qualities that are inherent to their nature, which is why there is a stress on responsible dog ownership.
-The owner that leaves this animal sedentary, without proper attention, is asking for big problems regardless of how friendly the animal may have been as a puppy.
-Moreover, APBT can show aggression towards other dogs, but that does not mean they should have no contact with other animals – it simply means they need to be taught how to interact with other animals just as you would teach a child how to behave properly at school.
+The result of not training an APBT can lead to aggression and it must be remembered that this is a working-class dog which means it must be kept occupied with an activity such as sport or through obedience training.
+This breed has a high prey drive and some aggressive qualities that are inherent to their nature, which is why there is a stress on responsible dog ownership.
+The owner that leaves this animal sedentary, without proper attention or occupation, is asking for big problems regardless of how friendly the animal may have been as a puppy.
+And while the APBT can show aggression toward other dogs, that does not mean they should be isolated from other animals – it simply means they need to be taught how to interact with other animals just as you would teach a child how to behave properly at school.
 The APBT is a very smart dog that will respond extremely well to the owner who properly cares for it, offering clear guidance and kind reinforcement.

 They have a bottom jaw that is quite developed, with a large nose of various colors.
 Eye size is usually medium and set low, and of many colors except blue.
 The ears are usually cropped, rise naturally or are semi-erect.
 They have a deep chest and muscular hindquarters with a medium-sized tail.
 The APBT is longer than it is tall and has a very powerful head shaped like a brick.
 For more detailed specifications on body, head, teeth, height and weight, please refer to the UKC website and search APBT.
 The major health concerns with these dogs are dysplasia, hereditary cataracts, allergies to grass, and congenital heart disease.
 Most American Pit Bull Terriers are expected to live about 12 years.

-As with any dog, grooming is a concern and should be adhered to, although the APBT has a very short coat.
-They shed very little, but that does not mean you cannot keep your dog clean and free of debris that may get into its coat.
+As with any dog, grooming is a concern and should be practiced regularly, although the APBT has a very short coat.
+They shed very little, but it is important to keep your dog clean and free of debris that may get into its coat.
 Proper healthcare is also mandatory and checkups help ensure the maximum health of your dog.
 Another point that cannot be stressed enough is making sure that these animals have a lot of activity and are able to exercise to the point where they do not become aggressive because they are bored and restless.
-This is absolutely not the kind of dog you want to take home, ignore, and think that you’re not going to have problems.
+This is absolutely not the kind of dog you want to take home and ignore, without expecting negative repercussions.